How Progressive Overload Helps You Build More Muscle

 Each of these methods can be targeted through gym training – but progressive overload is, by far, the most effective at inducing hypertrophy (muscle growth).

-This is why guys who just focus on doing high reps of light weight often don’t have very good results, in terms of their physical development.
+This is why people who just focus on doing high reps of light weight often don’t have very good results, in terms of their physical development.

-The same is true for guys who focus too much on supersets, dropsets, or other fancy workout protocols – they are much more likely to induce cellular fatigue than progressive overload.
+The same is true for people who focus too much on supersets, dropsets, or other fancy workout protocols – they are much more likely to induce cellular fatigue than progressive overload.

-Of course, I am talking about natural weight lifters here; very different rules apply for guys who are juicing.
+Of course, I am talking about natural weight lifters here; very different rules apply for people who are juicing.

 Making Progressive Overload Part Of Your Workouts